neondatabase/website/content/docs/guides/datadog.md

 1. In the Neon Console, navigate to the **Integrations** page in your Neon project.
 2. Locate the **Datadog** card and click **Add**.
 3. Enter your **Datadog API key**.
-You can generate or retrieve these from retrieve from [API Keys](https://app.datadoghq.com/organization-settings/api-keys) your Datadog organization.
+You can generate or retrieve [Datadog API Keys](https://app.datadoghq.com/organization-settings/api-keys) from your Datadog organization.
 4. Select the **Datadog site** that best corresponds to your Neon project's region.
 5. Click **Confirm** to complete the integration.